hw712/knitter/doc/tutorial.md

 2. Preconditions
 -----------------------------------------------------------------------

-+ Python 2.7
++ Python 3.5+

-+ Depends on "selenium", "xlrd", "xlwt" packages, which will be installed while installing knitter.
++ Depends on "selenium", "xlrd", packages, which will be installed while installing knitter.

 + Drivers